Our Family Law service at the John Vernon Moore Law Offices includes our extensive experience in LGBTQ+ Family Law

-Our law office can knowledgeably address the unique legal matters that gay and lesbian parents encounter, from second-parent adoption and same-sex surrogacy arrangements to disputes over child custody, property and financial support.
+Our law office can knowledgeably address the unique legal matters that gay and lesbian parents encounter, from second-parent adoption and same-sex surrogacy arrangements to disputes over child custody, property, and financial support.
 When possible, we employ a collaborative process through our expert family lawyer for effective dispute and conflict resolution, with a goal of building bridges between parents rather than tearing families apart.

 With the 2015 Supreme Court ruling in Obergefell v.
 Hodges, same-sex married couples will be able to get divorces according to the same rules as heterosexual couples.
 However, some unique issues may arise in connection with child custody.
 If you are concerned about an aspect of your same-sex marriage with regards to your children, or if you are considering a divorce in Brevard County, Florida, the Law Office of John Vernon Moore may be able to help.

 In Florida, before filing for a divorce one of the spouses must live in the state for at least six months.
 The spouse who files for divorce can do so in the Florida county where the parties last resided with the intent to remain married.